-This course explores the natural and cultural history of Hawaii, Maui, Kauai, and briefly Oahu, the four major islands of the Hawaiian archipelago.
-Hawaii contains the world's most active volcano at Kilauea caldera and Hawaii supports a fragile, tropical ecosystem.
-The course focuses on the active and extinct volcanoes and other geologic features of the islands, but students also investigate Hawaii's marine (reef) environment, the diverse land ecology, and the human history of settlement and development of the islands.
-Students will view ongoing eruptions, if possible, and hike over and study fresh lava flows and associated volcanic features.
-Instruction will take place on daily field trips to sites of geological, oceanographic, ecological, and cultural significance.
-Daily activities include light to occasionally moderate to optional strenuous hiking, and occasional snorkeling.
-Each student is responsible for reading the assigned text, each student discusses an aspect of the Hawaiian Islands or culture in an on-site class presentation, and each student maintains a daily journal.
-This course may fulfill an elective in the Geology, Geography, Environmental Geology and Environmental Studies majors and minors.
-Course dates: January 3 - 23.
-Fee: $3400.
+This course explores the natural and cultural history of the four major islands of the Hawaiian archipelago: Hawaii, Maui, Kauai, and Oahu.
+Hawaii is the best location in the world to study volcanoes and supports a fragile, tropical ecosystem.
+The course examines the active and extinct volcanoes and other geologic features of the islands.
+Students investigate Hawaii's marine (reef) environment, the diverse land ecology, and the human history of settlement and development of the islands.
+Students will view ongoing eruptions, if possible, and hike to study fresh lava flows and associated volcanic features.
+Instruction will take place on daily field trips to significant geological, oceanographic, ecological, cultural, and geographic sites.
+Daily activities include light to moderate hiking and occasional snorkeling.
+In rainy weather, hiking can be strenuous.
+Each student is responsible for reading the assigned history of Hawaii and discussing an aspect of the Hawaiian Islands or culture in an on-site class presentation.
+This course may fulfill an elective in the Geology, Geography, and Environmental Studies programs.
+Optional CCE credit is available.
+Course dates: January 7 - 27.
+Fee: $3746.
 Off campus.

 GEOL 112 Earth Science for Educators: Montana